core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 The port number 5684 is dedicated for DTLS-secured unicast CoAP and MUST NOT be used for any CoAP group communication.

-For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 MUST be supported (see {{Section 7.1 of RFC7252}}) for the "All CoAP Nodes" CoAP group as detailed in {{sec-transport}}.
+For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 must be supported (see {{Section 7.1 of RFC7252}}) for the "All CoAP Nodes" CoAP group as detailed in {{sec-transport}}.

 ## Proxy Operation ## {#sec-proxy}